Mindwerks/wildmidi/README.md

 * Support for loading MUS (MUS Id format) files, such as from Doom.
 * Build requires cmake-2.8.11 or newer now.

+0.3.9
+* Library: Fixed a segmentation fault with bad midi files.

 0.3.8
 * Library: Fixed a seek-to-0 bug in order to cure an issue of truncated start (bug #100, gnome/gstreamer bug #694811.)